kromerm/adfdataflowdocs/Concepts/SchemaDrift.md

 1. Define sources that have mutable field names, data types, values and sizes
 2. Define transformation parameters that can work with data patterns instead of hard-coded fields and values
-3. Deinfe expressions that understand template patterns
+3. Define expressions that understand template patterns